Spooks (TV series): Series 4

-The fourth series of Spooks began airing on Monday 12 September 2005 on BBC One at 9 pm with the first instalment of a two-part story.
+The fourth series of Spooks began airing on Monday 12 September 2005 on BBC One at 9pm with the first instalment of a two-part story.
 The next day the second episode was shown.
-The following week Spooks began airing in the Thursday 9 pm slot, a change from the Monday 9 pm slot that the previous three series had occupied.
+The following week Spooks began airing in the Thursday 9pm slot, a change from the Monday 9pm slot that the previous three series had occupied.
 Once again, the series ran for ten episodes.
 It averaged 6.05 million viewers per episode, notably more than the previous series.

 The opening two-part episode introduces two new characters to the series, Zafar Younis (Raza Jaffrey, whose character had first appeared in the final episode of series three), and Juliet Shaw (Anna Chancellor).
 The storyline involves a terrorist bombing in central London, something that, in reality, took place on 7 July, two months before the episode was due to air, but after it had already been filmed.

 According to The Guardian newspaper, the day the first episode aired, "The similarities were sufficient to cause head of drama, Jane Tranter and new BBC One controller Peter Fincham to agonise over whether to drop the episodes."
 The episodes were eventually aired unedited, although before both instalments of the two-parter the BBC One continuity announcer warned viewers that they featured scenes of terrorist bombing in London which some viewers might find disturbing.

 In episode seven, the character Fiona Carter gets killed off because the actress portraying her, Olga Sosnovska, was pregnant during filming and chose to leave the programme.
 In that story arc, Fiona attempts to kill her deranged ex-husband, who she thought had been hanged several years earlier.
 However, her ex-husband ultimately abducts her and later shoots her dead in Adam's presence during her attempted escape.
-Fiona Carter is replaced at MI5 by Jo Portman (played by Miranda Raison), a character who had been recruited by Adam Carter in a previous episode.
+Fiona is replaced at MI5 by Jo Portman (played by Miranda Raison), a character who had been recruited by Adam Carter in a previous episode.

 Series 5

 The fifth (ten-part) series of Spooks aired its first episode in two parts, the first appearing on 17 September 2006.
-In it, elements within the British Government, MI6 and the British media conspire in an attempt to overthrow the Parliament and the Prime Minister.
+In it, elements within the British Government, MI6 and the British media conspire in an attempt to overthrow Parliament and the Prime Minister.
 These elements agree that for Britain to survive the threats posed by modern-day terrorism, democracy had to be replaced with rule by committee.
 The second part followed the next day, marking Spooks's return to BBC One's Monday night schedule.
 These episodes introduced Ros Myers (Hermione Norris).

 This series's storylines include a fake home-grown Al-Qaeda cell that plans an attack on London; the British government selling nuclear technology to Saudi Arabia; and the US administration selling arms to African dictators.

 The ratings for this series remained consistent with those of the previous series, averaging six million viewers.